-The Online Public Access Catalog (OPAC) serves as the gateway to the library's holdings in various collections and formats.
-Each bibliographic record offers several access points, such as author, title and subject by which a record can be retrieved and displayed on a screen.
+The Voyager online catalog serves as the gateway to the library's holdings in various collections and formats.
+Each bibliographic record offers several access points, such as author, title, and subject by which a record can be retrieved and displayed on a screen.